 - Spray two 9-inch cake pans with nonstick spray, then lightly coat with flour.
 Set aside.

 - Using a mixer, cream together sugar and butter until well mixed and light in color.

-- Add eggs, one at a time, until well incorporated.
+- Blend in vanilla.
+Then add eggs, one at a time, until well incorporated.

 - With mixer running at low speed, slowly add milk to butter mixture.

 - In a small bowl, whisk together flour, baking powder, and salt.
 Add flour to butter mixture, and mix until well combined.